League-of-Foundry-Developers/fvtt-module-popout/README.md

 // node: is the html element of the application after it has been moved to the new window.
 Hooks.callAll("Popout:loaded", app, node);

+// app: is the foundry application being popped out.
+// popout: is the browser window object where the popped out element will be moved.
+Hooks.callAll("Popout:loading", app, popout);

 // app: is the foundry application being popped in.
 Hooks.callAll("PopOut:popin", app);